vervainalthor/Data-analytics-for-medium/README.md

 # Data-analytics-for-medium
-Projects ties to the articles I write
+Projects tied to the articles I write